Take a look at the information for Northumberland Community BankRead More

-The application process is ongoing and updates will be given when available but if you would like further information please contact Sean Robinson, Environmental Services Officer, on any of the office contact details.
+The application process is ongoing and updates will be given when available but if you would like further information please contact David Clough, General Services Officer, on any of the office contact details.

 Some provision has been made in the Town Council’s 2017/18 budget (subject to approval at the Full Council meeting on 19 January 2017) towards the refurbishment work expected to be required and The Elswick (Blyth) All Arms Association continue to fundraise for further improvements.
 If anyone would like to make a donation to the Elswick (Blyth) All Arms fund they can do so via the Blyth Town Council office – please contact us for details.